somaBits/somabits.github.io/Soma Vibe/README.md

-#Soma Vibe Bit
+*Soma Vibe Bit*

 Here you find the code to the Soma Vibe bit.

-In the wiki section you'll find detailed description on how to build your own: [[Link Text|WikiPage]]
+In the wiki section you'll find detailed description on how to build your own: [[Link Text|How to Build a Soma Vibe]]

 <!--
 **somaBits/somabits** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.